The Venus Flytrap is a plant most fascinating.

 Too much energy lost will eventually cause the plants to perish.

 5 | How to Water a Venus Flytrap Terrarium?

 In line with the substrate medium, the water you use to hydrate the soil needs to be mineral-free.

-Tap water often comes rife with particulates that can damage your plants, so you need to use either distilled water, reverse osmosis water or rainwater.
+Tap water often comes rife with particulates that can damage your plants, so you need to use distilled water, reverse osmosis water, or rainwater.

-The total dissolved solids (TDS) measurement within the water needs to be less than 50 ppm – if you want to get technical.
+If you want to get technical, the total dissolved solids (TDS) measurement within the water needs to be less than 50 ppm.

 Flytraps do best when bottom-watered.